nymtech/service-grants/service_grants/template.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
+Gateway is entry points to the Nym mixnet, it's an interface between users and the mixnet.
+Network Requester take the user from the exit gateway to an app — which it uses in a privacy-enhanced mode.
+I support NYM for a long time running mixnodes in testnets and mainnet.
+And now I'd like to support project as Gateway and Network Requester runner.
 ```

 USDC or BTC address for payment *